rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Branching/index.md

 ```bash
 git checkout 3.2.1
 ```
 !!! tip "Information"
-    We changed the repository branch to have access to version 4.2.4 of Netbox.
+    We changed the repository branch to access version 4.2.4 of Netbox.

 !!! tip "Tip"
     All commands below will be executed inside the netbox root directory `netbox-docker/`.

 ### :material-text-box: 2.2 plugin_requirements.txt
-This file contains a list of Netbox plugins (as Python PyPI packages) that should be installed during the Docker image build.
+This file contains a list of Netbox plugins (as Python packages from PyPI) that should be installed during the Docker image build.

-Execute the following command to write the package inside the `plugin_requirements.txt` file.
+Execute the following command to write the package into the `plugin_requirements.txt` file.

 ```bash
 echo "netboxlabs-netbox-branching==0.5.7" >> plugin_requirements.txt